Ideal Soil Mix For Alocasia? (Potting Mix Recipe+How To)

 Putting your Alocasia in the correct-sized pot is essential for its health.

-How to know your Alocasia needs repotting?
+How do you know your Alocasia needs repotting?

 Your Alocasia will need repotting every 2-3 years as it grows fast and will need space for more growth within a few years.